 - “Is representative democracy really democratic?” / “La démocratie représentative : contradiction dans les termes ou essence de la démocratie?”
 Interview of Bernard Manin and Nadia Urbinati in booksandideas.net (English version of laviedesidees.fr).

-- “The Epistemic Value of Deliberation” (with David Estlund), in André Bächtiger, Jane Mansbridge, Mark Warren (eds).
-Oxford Handbook of Deliberative Democracy, forthcoming.
+- “The Epistemic Value of Democratic Deliberation” (with David Estlund), in André Bächtiger, John S. Dryzek, Jane Mansbridge, and Mark Warren (eds).
+Oxford Handbook of Deliberative Democracy, forthcoming, September 2018.

 - “What is a Good Constitution?
 Assessing the Icelandic Constitutional Proposal,” in Tom Ginsburg and Aziz Huq, Assessing Constitutional Performance (Cambridge: Cambridge University Press), pp. 71-98, 2016.

 - “Inclusive Constitution-Making: Epistemic Considerations on the Icelandic Experiment,” Experiments in Democracy – Iceland in crisis and recovery (Jón Ólafsson ed): Reykjavík: University of Iceland Press & Bifröst University, 2014.

 - “Two Concepts of Order: An Essay on Harmony and Order versus Spontaneity and Revolt in Western Thought,” in Wayne Cristaudo, Heung Wah Wong, and Sun Youzhong, Order and Revolt: East West Approaches, Hong Kong University Press, 2014.

 - “Collective Wisdom: Old and New (Introduction),” in Landemore and Elster, Collective Wisdom: Principles and Mechanisms, see EDITED VOLUME.